Entertainment

 RGB-lit gaming PC with glowing fans, controller, and monitor featuring ChannlerG branding.

-Somewhere along the way, my “gaming setup” turned into a pile of decisions I didn’t fully remember making.
+Somewhere along the way, my “gaming setup” turned into a pile of decisions I don’t even remember making.
 Stuff I bought because Reddit said it was elite.
 Stuff I bought because a YouTuber said it was “mandatory.”
 Stuff I bought because I assumed more expensive meant fewer problems.
 That assumption?
 Absolute nonsense.
 Heads up!
 Some of these links are affiliate links, which means I may earn a commission at no extra cost to you.
 I only recommend tools I use

 Read More »